 Medical Deburring for Implantable PEEK

-Cryogenic medical deburring can be used for implants made of polyetheretherketone (PEEK), an organic polymer thermoplastic that is lightweight, compatible with diagnostic imaging, and used in knee replacements, bone screws, and spinal cages.
+Cryogenic medical deburring services can be used for implants made of polyetheretherketone (PEEK), an organic polymer thermoplastic that is lightweight, compatible with diagnostic imaging, and used in knee replacements, bone screws, and spinal cages.
 According to some PEEK implant manufacturers, workers need 15 to 20 minutes to deburr just one part.
 Hand deburring can also introduce issues with quality and consistency, especially since medical device manufacturers need to meet tight tolerances.

 As a semi-automatic batch process, cryogenic deburring provides a fast, efficient, and consistent alternative to manual deburring.
 Instead of deburring one PEEK implant every 15 to 20 minutes, multiple implants can be deburred at the same time.
 Cryogenic deburring also ensures the cleanliness and structural integrity of implant components.
 This form of medical device surface finishing also improves the quality of the small cross-holes need to accommodate implant fasteners.